Overall score

 On the data, Castlemaine is stronger for parks and reserves and public transport access; McKenzie Hill answers with housing affordability and a quieter safety profile.

-Choose Castlemaine if you are weighing value-focused buyers and households prioritising schools; lean toward McKenzie Hill for retirees and families.
+Choose Castlemaine if you are weighing value-focused buyers and households prioritising schools; lean toward McKenzie Hill for retirees and investors.